Forest cover

-Forest cover is the amount of trees that covers a particular area of land.
+Forest cover is the amount of trees that cover a particular area of land.
 It may be measured as relative (in percent) or absolute (in square kilometres/square miles).
 Nearly a third of the world's land surface is covered with forest, with closed-canopy forest accounting for 4 - 5 billion hectares of land.
 Forests provide many ecosystem services that humans and animals cannot survive without, but anthropogenic actions and climate change are threatening global forest cover in potentially irreversible ways.

 Global patterns

 Forest cover by the numbers

 According to the FAO's Global Forest Resources Assessment 2020, the world has a total forest area of 4.06 billion hectares (10.0 billion acres), which is 31% of the total land area.
 More than one-third of the world's forest cover is primary forest: naturally regenerated forests with native species and no visible indication of human activity.

 More than half (54%) of the world's forests are found in only five countries (Brazil, Canada, China, Russia and the United States).
 Countries with the highest share of forest area in land area are located in all regions of the world, mostly the tropical ones; they also tend to be low- and middle-income countries.
 In 2022, forest covered 95% of the land area in Suriname, 94% in Guyana and 92% in the Federated States of Micronesia.
 Russia has the largest forest area in the world, at 815 million hectares (a fifth of global forest cover).
 The other four countries all house more than 100 million hectares of forest each.
 The small African nation of Gabon, while only containing 0.58% of the world's forest cover, has the largest forest-to-land ratio of any country (91.3%).